 Default risk, also known as credit risk, is the risk that a borrower will default on a debt, causing the value of the investment to decline.
 This is a particularly relevant risk for investments in bonds, as the value of a bond is directly tied to the creditworthiness of the issuer.

-If the issuer experiences financial difficulties and is unable to make the required debt payments, the value of the bond will decline.
+If the issuer encounters financial difficulties and becomes unable to meet the required debt payments, the value of the bond will experience a decline.

 Default risk can also impact investments in stocks, although to a lesser extent.
 If a company whose stocks are held in an investment portfolio experiences financial difficulties, the value of those stocks could decline.